Welcome to my comprehensive guide on how to punish a sub effectively.

 Don’t want to correct your sub?
 You’re probably after ‘funishment’

 ‘Funishment’ refers to using the narrative of punishment for mutual pleasure.
-It’s perfectly fine if you’re not into the real thing, or want to play around with both – just make sure you and your partner are on the same page.
+It’s perfectly fine if you’re not into the real thing, or want to play around with both – just make sure you and your partner are on the same page about what you’re doing.

 What is an effective punishment for subs?